 The students of Father Michael McGivney Catholic Academy in Markham, Ontario are a terrific example of how Solution Fluency connects students to deeper learning and higher creativity.

 Here’s the story of how they used the 6Ds to take their narrative empathy projects to new heights.

-Solution Fluency was intended for the best inquiry- and project-based learning a teacher can provide.
-The stellar work of the students of Father Michael McGivney Catholic Academy in Markham, Ontario is a fine example of this.
+Solution Fluency works for the best inquiry- and project-based learning a teacher can provide.
+The stellar work of the students of Father Michael McGivney Catholic Academy in Markham, Ontario, is an excellent example of this.
 The students already knew Solution Fluency since it has been the guiding curriculum goal in their school for the last few years.

-McGivney English teacher Alexandra Parlagreco, along with Cynthia Anniballi, head of the English department, both had a vision of using Solution Fluency to teach students about a very important and challenging literary device called ‘narrative empathy.’
+McGivney English teacher Alexandra Parlagreco, along with Cynthia Anniballi, head of the English department, both had a vision of using Solution Fluency to teach students about an essential and challenging literary device called ‘narrative empathy.’

-Alexandra and Cynthia were familiar with the work of the Global Digital Citizen Foundation when they attended Lee Crockett’s workshop in Toronto in early 2015.
-“The workshop was very useful because we were able to go through the inquiry process ourselves and come up with a concept for a new CPT by the end,” Alexandra recalls.
+Alexandra and Cynthia were familiar with the work of Wabisabi Learning when they attended Lee Watanabe-Crockett’s workshop in Toronto in early 2015.
+“The workshop was beneficial because we were able to go through the inquiry process ourselves and come up with a concept for a new CPT by the end,” Alexandra recalls.

-Once students had a grasp on narrative empathy, they completed an activity featured on a Google website designed to lay out stages of the 6D inquiry process.
-It also asked the students to reflect on what results they might encounter in the upcoming research and design stages for their projects.
+Once students had a grasp on narrative empathy, they completed an activity featured on a Google website designed to layout stages of the 6D inquiry process.
+They were also asked to reflect on what results they might encounter in the upcoming research and design stages for their projects.